-College of Law > Faculty & Staff > Faculty A-Z > Mark C. Weber
+College of Law > Faculty & Staff > Full-time Faculty > Mark C. Weber

 Professor Weber's main professional interests are disability rights and complex tort litigation.
 He is the author of